 MS CHRISTINA CHAN

-Christina Chan, a 1981 Maryknoll graduate, has a diverse management background spanning human resources, internal communications, hospitality as well as start-up operations for mega projects.
-She completed a corporate leadership programme offered by the Oxford University, holds an MBA from the University of Hong Kong and an MA in Communications from the California State University, Fullerton.
+Christina Chan is a 1981 Maryknoll graduate.
+Christina has a diverse management background spanning human resources, internal communications, hospitality, recreation and start-up operations for mega projects.
+She completed an executive leadership programme from the Oxford University, holds an MBA from the University of Hong Kong and an MA in Communications from the California State University, Fullerton.

-Christina is active in public and community services.
-She is an appointed Board Member of the Employees Retraining Board and chairs the Management and Supervisory Training Board for the Vocational Training Council.
-She has served on the HK General Chamber of Commerce Manpower Committee, the Occupational Safety and Health Council and chaired the Departmental Advisory Committee for the HK Polytechnic University’s Bilingual Studies and Corporate Communications Department from 2011 to 2017.
+Christina has all along been active in public and community service.
+She served as a Board Member of the Employees Retraining Board and chaired the Management and Supervisory Training Board for the Vocational Training Council.
+She also served on the HK General Chamber of Commerce Manpower Committee, the Occupational Safety and Health Council, the Hong Kong Council of Academic Accreditation and Vocational Qualifications and chaired the Departmental Advisory Committee for the HK Polytechnic University’s Bilingual Studies and Corporate Communications Department.

 What is your first memory of the school, (and if relevant, how did that influence you)?